EddieCodeHub/Aether-Site/README.md

 - i fixed this by adding the missing 'required checked' to all my radio buttons

 - After attempting to set up VS Code, due to probles with codeanywhere. i managed to make my repo start failing to update my deployed page.
+- This was due to some files that i accidently created inside my project when attempting to make a clone with VS Code.
+- Deleting the files fixed the problem.

 ## Validator Testing